 Rachel Awork King

-We have created Hillsborough and me a collection of stories from members of the community who have volunteered for the Hillsborough memorial music album.
-Volunteers share why they decided to take part in the project.
+We have created Hillsborough and me, a collection of stories from survivors, friends and relatives of people who died and local community members who are part of the Hillsborough Memorial Choir.
+In the videos below, they share why they decided to take part in the project.

 The album will be available from all major streaming platforms and a physical release will be available from www.liverpoollighthouse.com.
 Exact release and performance dates will be announced soon.